WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

-In some cases, one or more intermediary SSPs may want to run their own auction and send the winner up to another auction.
-To facilitate these `component auctions`, `componentAuctions` can optionally contain additional auction configurations for additional sellers.
-The winning bid of each of these `component auctions` will be passed to the top-most` auction.
+In some cases, multiple SSPs may want to run their own auction and send the winner up to another auction.
+To facilitate these "component auctions", `componentAuctions` can optionally contain additional auction configurations for each seller's "component auction".
+The winning bid of each of these "component auctions" will be passed to the top-most auction.
 How bids are scored in this case is further described in [2.4 Scoring Bids in Component Auctions](#24-scoring-bids-in-component-auctions).

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.